CodeTherapist/customizing-aspnetcore-book/manuscript/09-actionfilters.md

 }
 ```

-As you can see here there are always two section to place code to execute before and after the action is executed.
-This ActionFilters cannot be uses as attributes.
-If you want to use the ActionFilters as attributes in your Controllers, you need to drive from Attribute or from `ActionFilterAttribute`:
+As you can see here, there are always two methods to place code to execute before and after the target action is executed.
+This ActionFilters cannot be used as attribute.
+If you want to use the ActionFilters as attribute in your Controllers, you need to derive from `Attribute` or from `ActionFilterAttribute`:

 ```csharp
 public class ValidateModelAttribute : ActionFilterAttribute